studiozandra/gpt3-resume-checker/README.md

 # on Windows
 myenv\Scripts\activate

+You should see a different terminal prompt now, indicating that the venv is active.
 (When you're done working in the virtual environment, you can deactivate it by running the 'deactivate' command.)

+7. With the virtual env running, run this command to install required packages (note: not all of these packages are needed -- you can edit the 'requirements.txt' file to delete unneeded packages before running this command):

+pip install -r requirements.txt

+8. run this command to confirm those packages were installed successfully:

+pip freeze

+9. In the terminal with the venv running, run the script:

+python app.py

+10. You should see ChatGPT's results in the terminal after a while -- network traffic varies.
+OpenAI is sometimes down due to heavy traffic, which will result in an error message.